Hugius/FabiEngine3D/doc/markdown/POINTLIGHT.md

 - The pointlight is a 3D light in 3D space.
 - Emitted light is cast in all directions from a position.
 - Only a maximum of 64 pointlights can exist.
+- The ID of a pointlight cannot be empty or contain spaces/capitals/specials.

 ## 2. Properties